Financial assistance in times of health-related hardship

 Trustees and staff

-The Charity is run by a Board of Trustees and a small team of staff.
+The Charity is run by a small team of staff and overseen by a Board of Trustees.

-- Valerie Miskimmon MBE - Committee of Management Trustee (Chair)
+- Ken Hesketh - Benenden Board of Directors Trustee (Chair)

 - Mark Regan – Independent Trustee